WICG/attribution-reporting-api/flexible_event_config.md

     // trigger_data will still appear in the event-level report.
     "trigger_data": [<int>, ...]

-    // Represents a series of time windows, starting at <start time>.
+    // Represents a series of time windows, starting at the source registration time.
     // Reports for this spec will be delivered an hour after the end of each window.
     // Time is encoded as seconds after source registration.
     //